Causes of Liver Cancer in Females

 • Diabetes: Type 2 diabetes is often associated with obesity and NAFLD, increasing the risk of liver cancer.

-Understanding these risk factors of liver cancer can help guide preventive actions to lower your risk.
+Understanding these risk factors of liver cancer can help to guide how to prevent liver cancer actions to lower your risk.

 Diagnosing liver cancer involves several steps, including: